Find synonyms Find exact match

 Selection — Oral penicillin V is the agent of choice for treatment of GAS pharyngitis given its proven efficacy, safety, narrow spectrum, and low cost [2,38-42].
 The appropriate duration is 10 days of therapy; dosing is outlined in the Table (table 1).
 This approach is extrapolated from studies performed in the 1950s demonstrating that treatment of streptococcal pharyngitis with intramuscular penicillin prevents acute rheumatic fever [14,20].
 (See "Treatment and prevention of acute rheumatic fever".)

-Intramuscular benzathine penicillin G (single dose) may be administered to patients who cannot complete a 10 day course of oral therapy or to patients at enhanced risk for rheumatic fever (eg, those with history of previous rheumatic heart disease and/or living in crowded conditions).
+Intramuscular penicillin G benzathine (single dose) may be administered to patients who cannot complete a 10-day course of oral therapy or to patients at enhanced risk for rheumatic fever (eg, those with history of previous rheumatic heart disease and/or living in crowded conditions).
 Injections of benzathine penicillin provide bactericidal levels against GAS for 21 to 28 days.
 The addition of procaine penicillin alleviates some of the discomfort associated with benzathine injections and may favorably influence the initial clinical response.
-The preferred product is the combination of 900,000 units of benzathine penicillin G plus 300,000 units of procaine penicillin.
+The preferred product in children is the combination of 900,000 units of benzathine penicillin G plus 300,000 units of procaine penicillin (Bicillin C-R 900/300).
+(See Penicillin G benzathine-penicillin G procaine: Drug information).
+Dosing is outlined in the Table (table 1).

 Antibiotic therapy directed against beta-lactamase producing upper respiratory tract flora (such as amoxicillin-clavulanate) remains controversial and is not indicated in patients with acute pharyngitis [2,56,57].